Position

 • Bachelor's degree in Education or a related field.

-• Strong knowledge of the subject matter and curriculum.
+• Strong knowledge of curriculum and instructional methods.

 • Excellent communication and interpersonal skills.